ibm-cloud-docs/EventStreams/messagehub120.md

 New and existing applications can connect to both a multi-tenant and single-tenant resource.

-## Kafka
+## Kafka information

-Message Hub is based on Kafka 1.0
+Message Hub is based on Kafka 1.0.

-No quotas enforced
+* No quotas are enforced.

-No multitenancy (contradicts info about "select either single tenant or multi tenant Message Hub tile.")
+* No multitenancy

 The following Kafka client versions are supported: